algobulls/algobulls_help_site/docs/broker/aliceblue.md

 [ ![AliceBlue](imgs/aliceblue/aliceblue_oauth_4.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/aliceblue/aliceblue_oauth_4.png)

-* Once your sign in is successful, you will re-directed back to the AlgoBulls website
+* If the sign-in is successful, you will re-directed back to the AlgoBulls website

-## Bind your Broker Account
+## Bind your Broking Account
 ---
 * Visit the AlgoBulls [Broker Settings Page](https://app.algobulls.com/account/broking)

-* Bind your account using the Toggle button
+* Bind your account using the Toggle button marked below

 [ ![AliceBlue](imgs/aliceblue/aliceblue_binded.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/aliceblue/aliceblue_binded.png)

+## Important Points to Note
+---
+* For the non-OAuth login method, the 2FA answers for all the questions should be the same